affordablemobiles/GServerlessSupportLaravel/docs/blade-pre-compile.md

     ];
 ```

-This will enable the functionality only when running on App Engine, plus when `APP_ENV=production` is set in `.env`, making sure you always use the default templating system during development, so you don't need to worry about seeing out of date views.
+This will enable the functionality only when running on App Engine, plus when `APP_ENV=production` is set in `.env`, making sure you always use the default templating system during development, so you don't need to worry about seeing out-of-date views.

-Compiling the views is handled by the command `artisan gae:viewcompile`, however, if you've already added `artisan gae:prepare` to your composer scripts, it will auto-detect when the `ViewServiceProvider` is in your config and auto compile all of the views every time composer runs.
+Compiling the views is handled by the command `php artisan gae:viewcompile`, however, if you've already added `php artisan gae:prepare` to your composer scripts, it will auto-detect when our `ViewServiceProvider` is enabled and auto compile all of the views every time composer runs.

 ### How it works